agilecustoms/publish-s3/README.md

-# gha-upload-s3
+# release-s3
 GitHub Action to upload objects to Amazon S3
-As of Jan 2025 used only in "gha-release" custom GH action as part of release process
+Intended to be used only in GH action "agilecustoms/release" as part of release process

 Main features:
 - Set content type (MIME type) to serve files from "web-site" bucket